-Below is a stunning video showing what is called an RNP (required navigation performance) approach into Queenstown New Zealand’s tiny airport nestled between mountains buried in cloud.
+Below is a stunning video showing what is called an RNP (required navigation performance) approach to Queenstown New Zealand’s tiny airport nestled between mountains buried in clouds.

-You will see a magnificent sunset scene and the aircraft sinks “blind” into cloud and emerges with the runway in sight.
+You will see a magnificent sunset scene and the aircraft sinks “blind” into clouds and emerges with the runway in sight.

 But it is far from blind with RNP which is, in fact, a statement of the aircraft’s navigational performance and relates to the aircraft’s ability to use extremely accurate GPS signals.